-The part that will REALLY make your co-ed baby shower stand out to both the ladies and the men is being sure to choose fun games that they both can partake in!
+The part that will REALLY make your co-ed baby shower stand out to both the ladies and the men is being sure to choose fun baby shower games that they both can partake in!

 I listed some fun games below.
 You likely won’t need them all, so pick 2-3 and put your own spin on them:

 - Baby Bottle Drinking Contest: Fill a 4 or 8oz baby bottle with a beverage of choice & chug away!
 The fastest person wins a prize!

 - Guess the Baby Food: Smear different flavor baby foods onto a diaper, pass the diapers around, letting the guests write down their best guess!
 Whoever guesses the most correct wins.

 - Baby Changing Race: Have 1 or 2 baby dolls with a diaper & clothing laid out.
 Whoever can FULLY dress the baby properly without dropping or holding the baby in a way you wouldn’t normally hold a live baby wins!
 This game was HILARIOUS and such a hit at our first baby shower.

 - Bobbing for Pacifiers: This one takes some work, but get a shallow bin full of water, throw in about 20 pacifiers and allow guests 30 seconds to bob out as many as possible!
 Depending on how many guests participate, it’s ideal to have about 5-10 bins of water/pacifiers, so you don’t have to worry about cross-contaminating the water and pacifiers between guests.

 - “My Water Broke”: This is also another fun one — freeze little plastic babies in an ice cube tray.
 When guests arrive, plop a frozen baby cube in their drink cup & whoever’s ice cube melts first, aka “water breaks,” has to shout “MY WATER BROKE,” and they win!
 Plus, it’s extra fun when the guys win this one!